ONLYOFFICE/docspace-api-sdk-csharp/docs/LinkType.md

 # Docspace.Model.LinkType
-Defines the types of sharing links available
+Defines the types of the sharing links.

 ## Properties